Marieke answers 12 questions of Amsterdam Made.

 A home coming to Self.

-Out of the silence and emptiness I received inspiration.
+Out of the silence I received inspiration.

 What does Amsterdam mean for your company?